nuts-foundation/nuts-specification/rfc/rfc014-authorization-credential.md

 A Nuts Authorization Credential describes which data an actor may access.
 It is scoped to a specific combination of custodian, actor and service (Bolt).
 The credential also contains the legal base on which data access may occur.
-This allows this credential to be used for explicit consent from a patient but also in cases where the data follows the process.
+This allows this credential to be used for explicit consent from a patient but also in cases where consent is implied.
+A patient can consent to a referral to a specialist.
+This implies that relevant data is accessible to that specialist.
-This RFC adds a requirement to Bolts.
-Bolts have to define an access policy.
+This RFC adds the requirement for Bolts to define an access policy.
 A resource server, hosted by a custodian, will use the policy and the credential to grant access to a specific resource.
 The credential is currently only usable for FHIR based services.